Additional Insights for Myth2

 Working like a Cow by Walking like a Cow

-[Blogs, 5 February 2015, 16 February 2019]
+(Adapted from mintzberg.org/blog, 5 February 2015, and16 February 2019)

 Physiologists tell us how cows work, but who tells us how organizations work?
 Cows.